Written by Julia Lang. Published on May 11, 2020. Last updated: April 19, 2021.

 More information about our life design courses, including assessment reports from both students and staff are available on the Taylor Your Life webpage.

-Julia Lang is the Assistant Director of Career Education at the Phyllis M. Taylor Center for Social Innovation and Design Thinking, where she supports students in identifying their changemaker paths – where their academic interests and career aspirations intersect with a commitment to make a positive social impact throughout life.
+Julia Lang is a Professor of Practice and the Associate Director of Career Education at the Phyllis M. Taylor Center for Social Innovation and Design Thinking, where she supports students in identifying their changemaker paths – where their academic interests and career aspirations intersect with a commitment to make a positive social impact throughout life.
 In 2015, she founded Taylor Your Life, a course that empowers students to find changemaking careers.
-Since then, she has reached over 600 students, trained 18 instructors in life design, served as a coach for Stanford University’s Life Design Studio, and has consulted with several other colleges, universities, and K-8 schools about the future of work and embedding life design into their curriculum.
+Since then, she has reached over 1000 students, trained 18 instructors in life design, served as a coach for Stanford University’s Life Design Studio, and has consulted with several other colleges, universities, and K-8 schools about the future of work and embedding life design into their curriculum.

 Thank you for reading.